scraple1234567890-lab/WEBBY/README_LORE_BOARD.md

 ### Viewing the feed
 - Open the homepage and scroll or jump to `#board` to see “The Lore Board” section.
 The newest 20 posts render there, newest first, with a graceful message if fetching fails.
+- Visit `./lore-board.html` for the extended archive view, which lists more of the most recent posts (also newest first).